-Ah, Los Angeles: One of the world's greatest cities with year-round perfect climate, miles of beaches, a diverse population, world-class universities, and exciting business opportunities in myriad sectors.
+Ah, Los Angeles: A well-known city with year-round perfect climate, miles of beaches, a diverse population, world-class universities, and exciting employment potential in myriad sectors.
 While movies, music, entertainment, fashion and some manufacturing (think American Apparel) take center stage in Hollywood and beyond, the City of Angels offers many more opportunities in food and beverage, professional services, publishing, public relations, and much more.

 Business Programs in Los Angeles